-Learn how much roofs cost and how roofing contractors come up with their prices.
-Research roofing costs to install asphalt shingle roofs, flat roofs and metal roofs.
+Learn how much different types of roofs cost and how contractors come up with their prices.
+Research costs to install asphalt shingles, flat and metal roofs.

-- I got 4 roofing quotes – which one do I choose?
+- You have gotten 4 roofing quotes – which one do you choose?

-- Why is it that one roofing contractor wants to charge you lets say $7000, while another contractor gave you an estimate of $4000?
-Does the second one work for free, or the first one just wants to make extra three grand off of you?
+- How come one contractor wants to charge you $7000, while another one gives you an estimate of $4000?
+Does the second one work for free, or the first one just wants to make extra $3K off of you?

-- What goes into the cost of roof installation and how roofing contractors calculate their roof prices?
+- What goes into the cost of roof installation and how do contractors calculate their roof prices?

 - Are you better off paying a premium to have a reputable roofing contractor working on your home, or going with the lowest bidder?

-These and many others are the questions any homeowner asks when it comes time to replace a roof – especially if your roof is leaking and you need to do it fast to prevent further damages.
-Here, we well discuss how roofing contractors come up with their prices, and in part how our roofing calculator works, because it was designed to simulate a “virtual roofing contractor” giving you a roofing estimate to replace your old roof.
+These and many others are the questions any homeowner asks when it comes time to replace a roof – especially if it is leaking and you need to do it fast to prevent further damages.
+Here, we will discuss how contractors come up with their prices, and briefly describe how our online roofing calculator works, since it was designed to simulate a “virtual roofing contractor”, giving you an accurate roof replacement estimate.

-This roof prices guide will show you how roofing contractors calculate your roof replacement cost, what goes into the price of a roof, as well as provide you a matrix different roofing materials together with an average cost per square to install each type of roof.
+This guide will also describe different roofing materials, as well as give an average cost per square to install each type.
 Additionally, we will briefly explain the “roof difficulty” concept and describe why a complicated two or three story roof costs 2-3 times more than a simple ranch-house roof.

-Note: Asphalt Shingles Roofing prices have gone up in 2011 by about 25-30%, and we have updated our roofing materials calculator to reflect this price increases, and to provide you with a better estimate of roofing shingles costs.
+Note: Asphalt Shingle prices have gone up in 2011 by about 25-30%, and we have updated our roofing materials calculator to reflect this price increase, and to provide you with a better cost estimate.

 Read our full review of why roofing prices are going up, and what you can expect in the near future.